 I recently wrote a post about how to age a clay terra cotta pot with paint.
 To my dismay it didn’t create enough of the “antique vibe” I was looking for.
 I came to the conclusion that in order to really get that authentic “patina,” you need texture.
 After all, a true antique piece shows it’s age with more than just color, but texture and shape too.
-That’s when I knew I needed to find a way to age a new pot to make it look old again.
+Guess what, I found a an easy way to age a pot with joint compound!

 Can y’all believe the difference!
 I even painted a plastic pot and it looked perfectly aged.

 So how did I get from the before picture on the right to the after picture on the left?

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

 Best product to add texture to a terra cotta pot?

 Joint compound is super easy to work with and quickly creates that vintage, antique texture that makes anything look aged.

 I was super pleased to find an affordable product to help age my pots.
 I purchased a small can of joint compound at the local hardware store and it was only $3.

 Those plastic pots were from the Dollar Tree!
 They come three for $1.
 I also purchased the clay pots too.
 Don’t ever underestimate the goodies you can find at dollar stores.
 I also created a few DIY hanging planters from these same pots from the Dollar Tree.